eggs-benny/bank_app/planning.md

 10/01/2023 || 1000.00 || || 1000.00

-As a banking client
+As a customer
 So I can manage my money
-I want to be able to see my bank balance with every transaction
+I want to be able to see my bank balance after any transaction

+As a customer
+So I can add money to account
+I want to be make deposits

-As a banking client
+As a customer
-So I can update my balance
+So I can spend money I have
-I want to be make deposits & withdrawals
+I want to be make withdrawals

-As a banking client
+As a customer
 So I can keep up to date with my account
-I can see all my transactions with most recent first
+I can see all statement of transactions, dated, with most recent first

 -----